 (2) Any compliance official is authorized to halt all work or any part of the work by means of a stop-work order if such becomes necessary because the plan and standards are not being followed.

-(3) The compliance officer may post the site with a stop-work order directing that all work not authorized by the approved site plan, or, if necessary, all work at the site cease immediately.
+(3) The compliance officer may post the site with a stop-work order directing that all work not authorized by the approved site plan, or, if necessary, all work at the site, cease immediately.
 The issuance of a stop-work order may include remediation or other requirements which must be met before the affected activities may resume.

 (4) The Board may, after written notice is provided to the applicant, or after the site has been posted with a stop-work order, suspend or revoke the site plan approval.

 (5) Any such order may be appealed to the Board.
-On receipt of a written appeal the Board shall hold a hearing within 10 Town Hall working days with notice to all parties involved at which all the parties will be heard.
+On receipt of a written appeal, the Board shall hold a hearing within 10 Town Hall working days, with notice to all parties involved, at which all the parties will be heard.
 The Board will then vacate the order or continue the order with or without conditions.

 C. Stop-work orders.
 Failure to comply with a stop-work order shall be cause for revocation of approval for the site plan and may result in legal action to secure compliance.